 Powder coating works by forming a protective barrier that prevents destructive materials from penetrating and reaching the surface.
 However, powder coating is porous and can easily damage under force or hard scratches.
 Once penetrated, the corrosion resistance is compromised and moisture can reach the underlying layer of metal easily.
 This is why users often find their metal racks corroding and rusting beneath the layer of powder-coat, that is supposed to protect it.

 With galvanized steel as the underlying material, even with no powder-coat or if the powder-coat is scratched, it will not rust easily and spread internally beneath the layer of powder-coat.

 Benefits of Galvanized Steel

-- Less Maintenance Required – Self-maintaining and thicker, resulting in maintenance cost of steel items is inevitably lower.
+- Less Maintenance Required – Self-maintaining and thicker, resulting in lower maintenance cost of steel items.

 - Longer Life – Under normal atmospheric condition, it can last in excess of 10 - 20 years, continually protecting steel against corrosive elements.

-- Lower Costs – Lower initial cost than a lot of other commonly specified corrosion protection coatings for steel, such as Stainless Steel.
+- Lower Costs – Lower initial cost than a lot of other commonly specified corrosion protection coatings for steel, such as Stainless Steel and Chrome Plating.

 - Environmentally Friendly – The longevity of the maintenance-free coating provides environmental and economic benefits.
 Zinc exists naturally in the world so the zinc byproducts released into the atmosphere are not harmful.

 Using Galvanization and Powder Coating Together

 It’s possible to combine hot-dip galvanizing with powder coating to form a duplex system for protecting metal materials.
-The galvanized zinc serves as a base finish that enhances corrosion protection.
+The galvanized steel serves as a base finish that enhances corrosion protection.
 The powder coating provides a top layer that slows down the rate in which corrosion consumes the underlying zinc.
 The powder coating can also improve the aesthetic appeal of the metal object.